KoalaSat/nostros/README.md

 - [x] Logging out and in again does not work
 - [ ] Clipboard library not working
 - [ ] Some user images are not loading
+- [ ] Websocket connections closed when the app goes to background for too long

 ### Basics